How England manager Gareth Southgate has shown the true value of leadership at Euro 2020 - Local News 8

 The moment encapsulated everything you need to know about Southgate.

-He may have what has been frequently described as the “impossible job,” but his tenure has made everything seem possible.
+He may have what has been frequently described as the “impossible job,” but his tenure has made everything seem possible, even if England did lose Sunday’s final after a penalty shootout.

 Southgate’s management style is ego light.
 It’s never about him; it’s always about others.